-- We advise you to exercise a high degree of caution in Honduras because of the high levels of violent crime.
+- We advise you to exercise a high degree of caution in Honduras because of the very high levels of violent crime.

-- You should maintain heightened awareness of your surroundings at all times due to the high levels of violent crime in Honduras.
+- You should maintain heightened awareness of your surroundings at all times due to the very high levels of violent crime in Honduras.

 - Violent crime, including murder, robbery, burglary, kidnapping, carjacking and sexual assault, is widespread in Honduras.
 It often involves firearms and is frequently related to violent street gangs that operate in the country.

 - We advise you to use your judgement when selecting transport options and only use reputable transport companies, avoid travelling at night and travel in groups or with a tour due to the very high risk of crime.

 - Australians in Honduras are advised to monitor political developments closely and avoid all demonstrations and large public gatherings as they may turn violent.
 See Civil unrest / Political tension for more information.